1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-With a distinctly Mediterranean character, this cuvée reveals a wine that is warm, delightfully easy to drink, and beautifully full-bodied.
-The palate is fresh and savory, carried by velvety, silky tannins, nuanced with rich, intense flavors of jammy fruits like cherry and blackberry, combined with lovely spices, with the discreet oakiness of understated aging in the background.
+With a Mediterranean spirit, this cuvée reveals a wine that is at once warm, delightfully easy to drink, and beautifully full-bodied.
+On the palate, it is fresh and savory, supported by velvety, silky tannins, nuanced with rich, intense flavors of jammy fruits like cherry and blackberry, combined with lovely spices, with the subtle oakiness of understated aging in the background.
 Not necessarily complex, but beautifully crafted and so harmonious.
-To stay true to the terroir, this approachable and convivial wine was served during an evening with friends, paired with grilled Aubrac beef ribs seasoned with garrigue herbs and garlic butter, accompanied by a vegetable tiande.
+Staying true to the terroir, this approachable and convivial wine was served during an evening with friends, paired with grilled Aubrac beef ribs seasoned with garrigue herbs and garlic butter, accompanied by a vegetable tiande.

 See all reviews from this customer